EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 ## The Data Ecosystem

-Understanding the relationship between the physical sensors, the signals they generate, and what those signals mean is key to successfully analyzing EmotiBit data.
-## The Data Ecosystem

 Understanding the relationship between the physical sensors, the signals they generate, and how they are structured is key to successfully analyzing EmotiBit data.

 ### Sensors and Signals